Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) The Pentagon announced on Friday that it will cut 5,400 jobs as part of President Donald Trump's plan to shrink the federal workforce.

-The cuts, which will begin next week, represent a fraction of the 50,000 job cuts at the US Department of Defense that many had predicted.
+The cuts, which will begin next week, represent a small fraction of the 50,000 job cuts at the US Department of Defense that many had predicted.

-5400 employees photo 1
+5400 staff photo 1

 The Pentagon seen from above.
-Photo: mindfrieze
+Photo: mindfreeze

 Asked about the backlash from voters in conservative areas, White House spokeswoman Karoline Leavitt accused the media of focusing only on the criticism.